bilegt-bat-ochir/autonomous/step9.md

 4. Python version 2.7.5 or 3.5 or later, running on Mac, Windows, or Linux.
 Note that if you use the CLI Installer and do not have Python on your machine, the Installer offers to automatically install Python for you.
 If you already have Python installed on your machine, you can use the python --version command to find out which version is installed.

 **Installation**
-1. Download and install: Use the command belo to download and install the oci CLI and required software packages.
+Download and install: Use the command below to download and install the oci CLI and required software packages.
 During installation, you are prompted to specify where you would like to install the oci binaries.
 You are also given the option to update your $PATH environment setting and enable shell/tab completion.

 To install OCI CLI on your local machine,